-Our audit committee consists of Tassos Gianakakos, Adam Stone and Konstantin Poukalov, with Tassos Gianakakos serving as chair of the committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our audit committee will consist of Tassos Gianakakos, Adam Stone and Konstantin Poukalov, with Tassos Gianakakos serving as chair of the committee.
 Our board of directors has determined that Tassos Gianakakos qualifies as a financial expert as set forth under the applicable rules of the SEC and that Tassos Gianakakos satisfies the independence requirements under the rules of the Nasdaq Global Market and under Rule 10A-3 of the Exchange Act.
 Within 90 days following the effective date of the registration statement of which this prospectus forms a part, we anticipate that the audit committee will consist of a majority of independent directors, and within one year following the effective date of the registration statement of which this prospectus forms a part, we expect the audit committee will consist exclusively of independent directors.